 Leaderboards work best in cohorts where competition stays healthy and contextual.
 Learnyst ranks students based on XP and streak achievements, which fits batch driven learning especially well.

 Learners need visible proof that they are moving forward.
-Progress indicators, achievement views, rank changes, and milestone prompts often do more for habit formation than flashy reward systems alone.
+Progress indicators, achievement views, rank changes, and milestone prompts often do a solid habit formation.
 That is where software gamification becomes most useful.

 Top 5 Gamified LMS Platforms for Paid Learning Businesses